Embassy of India

 India’s contact with Estonia goes back several centuries.
 Estonian seafarer A. J. Von Krusen Stern visited Madras and Calcutta in 1797.
 The "PühhapäiwaWahhe-luggemissed" ("Sunday Intermediary Readings") of Otto W. Masing (1818) was the first written work in Estonian to refer to India.
 At the University of Tartu, several publications in Sanskrit were published in the early 1800s.
 Sanskrit was being taught there in1837.

 Vice President of India visited Tallinn, Estonia on 20-21 August, 2019.
 This was the first high level visit from India to Estonia since the establishment of diplomatic relations.
 He was accompanied by Shri Sanjay Shamrao Dhotre, Minister of State (IT), three MPs, senior officials and 18 companies.
 Vice President met President of Estonia Ms Kersti Kaljulaid, PM Jüri Ratas, President of the Riigikogu (Parliament) Mr. Henn Põlluaas, leader of India-Estonia Parliamentary Group Mr. Sven Sester and addressed Estonian Ambassadors and senior diplomats at their annual Heads of Mission Conference.
+MOUs for waiver of visas for diplomatic passport holders; Cooperation in cyber security; and Cooperation in e-governance and emerging digital technologies were signed.
 He also addressed members of the Indian Community.
 Vice President and Estonian PM jointly addressed a Business Forum.
-Following MOUs were signed during the visit of Vice President:

 Estonia-India Business Forum: